a2aaron/bf_beavers/LOOP_SPAN.md

 ```
 We also associate a letter for each span.

 In this way, we can view loop spans as states which the program can transition between.
 We may write the history for the outer loop as `A => B` and the history for the inner loop as `a => b => c -> a => b => c`.
 Notice that the inner loop always transitions from `a` to `c`.
+This always holds--any program state with a loop span equal to `a` will eventually transition to a future program state that has a loop span equal to `c`.
+In this way, we might view loop spans as way to model a program's state transitions.
+This suggests an algorithm similar to the previous, full-state tracking method.

-### Determining Infinite Loop
+### Loop Spans and States
-So far, we have discussed the different aspects of a loop history, but when does a history actually indicate an infinite loop?
+As mentioned above, we saw how a observing subhistory of loop spans `a => b => c => ... => z` means we can always know that if we enter a particular loop with loop span `a`, we will always exit the loop with loop span `z`.
+This must be the case, as all of the spans in the subhistory are contigious.
+This implies that if we have, in the course of execution we find that a subhistory contains two identical loop spans, then that subhistory must be infinite (and hence the program will not terminate).
+The program will loop, going in the cycle contigious loop spans.
+(Ex: If we observe `a => b => c => a`, then we know that this loop's subhistory consists of `a => b => c => a => b => c => ...`).

-First, we can note that, we definitely find that an infinite loop has occured if the most recent history contains two loop spans which are identical.
-It means that the subhistory will keep repeating itself forever.
-We know this to be the case because
+Note that we can only care about the most recent subhistories for loops.
+This is because any prior subhistory must clearly be finite, and finite subhistories are known to terminate.
+Hence, we only need keep track of the most recent subhistory.

 ### Putting it All Together
 We now have all the components of a Loop Span.
 A Loop Span for some execution of a loop consists of: